How Often Do You Drink? The Difference Between Casual Drinker and Alcohol Abusers

 - Inability to control the amount of alcohol consumed

-Someone is an alcoholic when their drinking behavior has lasting effects on their emotions and their ability to function well in their daily life.
+Someone is an alcohol abuser when their drinking behavior has lasting effects on their emotions and their ability to function well in their daily life.
 A casual drinker will see almost no impact from the amount of alcohol they drink.
 They can still succeed at work, maintain their relationships and avoid alcohol or cut back when they need to.

 What makes someone addicted to a substance is their inability to moderate their behavior in regards to its consumption.
 They might go to a party thinking that they don’t want to drink and end up having four or five drinks.
 An alcoholic will also feel a lot of guilt about their drinking and try to cover it up by lying or hiding their behavior.

 It can be difficult for someone with a drinking problem to recognize that they need to change their behavior.
 Denial can be very powerful when you are addicted to something and you may not want to admit that you have no control over your drinking.
-However, once you realize that you have the symptoms of alcohol abuse or alcoholism it is important to get professional help.
+However, once you realize that you have the symptoms of alcohol abusers or alcoholism it is important to get professional help.